Posted on

 Why consider alternatives to non-stick pans?

 For starters, Teflon coatings present a slew of health risks.
-Even the newer “PFOA-free” pans aren’t much safer, as they contain PFAS chemicals – a massive polluter of the planet (and your body).
+Despite the EPA’s efforts to remove PFOA from Teflon since 2006, newer “PFOA-free” pans aren’t much safer.
+They still contain PFAS chemicals, which are a massive polluter of the planet (and your body).

 But don’t worry—plenty of alternatives can give you the same non-stick experience without the downsides.

-In this guide, we’ll compare five easy swaps for non-stick pans.
-These include stainless steel, cast iron (bare and enameled), carbon steel, and non-stick ceramic, each with its own pros and cons covered below.
+This guide serves as the definitive safety reference for choosing and using non-stick pan alternatives.
+We’ll compare stainless steel, cast iron (bare and enameled), carbon steel, and non-stick ceramic, each with its own pros and cons covered below.

 3 Reasons to Ditch Non-Stick Cookware